wardencam360/wardencam_manual/faq.rst

 | Unmount SD card will disable recording.
 | For devices without a SD card, only 15 mins trial is allowed.
 Trial time will be restored once the SD card is installed.

-How to request more trial hours?
+How to request more free-trial hours?
 ++++++++++++++++++++++++++++++++
-| Just email the develper wardencam360@gmail.com and ask for more trial hours to testing.
+| Email the developer wardencam360@gmail.com and ask for more trial hours.
-| Completely free!

 How to use multiple devices as cameras?
 +++++++++++++++++++++++++++++++++++++++